CumulusNetworks/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 - Base-R (**BaseR**), Fire Code (FC), IEEE 802.3 Clause 74 (CL74).
 Base-R provides less protection from bit errors than RS FEC but adds less latency.

 Cumulus Linux includes additional FEC options:
 - *Auto* FEC instructs the hardware to select the best FEC.
-For copper DAC, FEC can be negotiated with the remote end.
+For copper DAC, the remote end can negotiate FEC.
 However, optical modules do not have auto-negotiation capability; if the device chooses a preferred mode, it might not match the remote end.
 This is the current default on the NVIDIA Spectrum switch.
-- *No* FEC (no error correction is done).
+- *No* FEC (no error correction).

 {{%notice info%}}
 While *Auto* FEC is the default setting on the NVIDIA Spectrum switch, do *not* explicitly configure the `fec auto` option on the switch as this leads to a link flap whenever you run `net commit` or `ifreload -a`.